Arctic Circle & Northern Lights from Fairbanks: Dalton Highway Winter Tour

 Highlights

-• Travel the Dalton Highway to the Arctic Circle
+• Dalton Highway journey to the Arctic Circle with scenic photo stops

-• Small group (max 7) with guaranteed window seats
+• Small group (max 6) with guaranteed window seats and personal space for all guests

-• Modern AWD winter van with snacks, water, and hot drinks included
+• Travel in a new Arctic-equipped van with snacks and hot drinks

 Full Description

-At the Arctic Circle wayside, we stop for photos with the sign, warm drinks, and bathroom, marking your visit to 66°33′ north.
+At the Arctic Circle wayside, we stop for photos with the sign, warm drinks, and a bathroom break, marking your visit to 66°33′ north.
 There’s time to take in the setting before we turn south and begin the drive back toward Fairbanks.

 Wildlife is always a possibility on this route.
 The forest and river corridors can hold moose, foxes, snowshoe hares, and a wide variety of birds.
 Nothing is guaranteed, but the highway passes through active habitat the entire way.

-On winter departures, we return under dark, open sky with minimal light pollution.
-Using real-time solar wind and aurora data via Starlink, your guide watches conditions and stops at safe pullouts when the forecast and sky look promising.
+We return under dark, open sky with minimal light pollution.
+Using real-time solar wind and aurora data, your guide watches conditions and stops at safe pullouts when the forecast and sky look promising.
 Aurora viewing can’t be guaranteed, but this schedule is intentionally timed around prime northern lights hours.

 What to Expect